 It doesn’t matter whether you’re introverts or not.
 No matter your locations nor your occupations.
-We share the same problem: we are all self-centered.
+We share the same problem: we are all self-centred.

 The word has a negative connotation.
 Yes, there are many bad implications of this trait.
 But, looking it in a different way, self-centeredness can be good.

 Choose the better ambitions: the ones that build on inner integrity, character and ability.
 Not the ones that build status and power.
-Status you can lose, as well as power.
+The status you can lose, as well as power.
 You carry character with you wherever you go, and it allows you to prevail against adversity.